The Quiver: History

-John Cassell (1817–1865), the English publisher and temperance advocate conceived the idea of a periodical which would supply Sunday reading for the family while touring America in 1859–1860.
+John Cassell (1817–1865), the English publisher and temperance advocate, conceived the idea of a periodical which would supply Sunday reading for the family while touring America in 1859–1860.

 The first number (in the First Series) appeared on 7 September 1861.
-It had twenty four pages, set in small type, had no illustrations and cost one penny.
+It had 24 pages, was set in small type, had no illustrations, and cost one penny.
 It was initially in broadsheet format, but had changed to octavo format by 1864.
-In 1864 John Cassell published a Prospectus for a new series of the Quiver, which announced a new illustrated series (the Second Series) of the magazine, again with a one-penny weekly edition and a sixpenny monthly edition, beginning on 21 September 1864.
-A Third Series, now with "toned paper" began in September 1865, and this series continued until closure.
-With series three (if not Series Two also) the cover of the weekly edition featured a three quarter page illustration with the magazine title above and the start of an article below.
+In 1864, John Cassell published a Prospectus for a new series of the Quiver, which announced a new illustrated series (the Second Series) of the magazine, again with a one-penny weekly edition and a sixpenny monthly edition, beginning on 21 September 1864.
+A Third Series, now with "toned paper", began in September 1865, and this series continued until closure.
+With series three (if not Series Two also), the cover of the weekly edition featured a three-quarter page illustration with the magazine title above and the start of an article below.
 The monthly magazine cover had an illustration.

 Nowell-Smith said that Cassell's prescription for the magazine was to have one article each: